oardid/reading-notes/lab03.md

-# HowToGeek What is BIOS, Learn Computer Science - What is BIOS
+# HowToGeek What is BIOS, Learn Computer Science - What is BIOS Class Notes 03